 It doesn’t matter.

-You’ll need Microsoft Office for much of your work but you can get MS Office 365 for Mac.
+You’ll need Microsoft Office for a lot of your work but you can get MS Office 365 for Mac.
 Macs are more expensive and are probably the better option if you’re already familiar with them or you do a lot of design work, but if you’re a ‘regular VA’ and you’ve never used one before then just stick with what you know.

-It’s just down to preference really.
+But it’s just down to preference really.

 Things to consider when buying a laptop